 If you’re looking for software to ping multiple IP addresses, then you might need a ping sweep tool.
 But finding the right tool to ping a range of IP addresses can be tricky.
 The market is bursting with tools and software, each with its own advantages and disadvantages, and the technical jargon can be confusing, with common lingo including terms like ping scan, echo request, and IPAM.

 To help you understand ping and identify your needs, I’ve broken down the jargon and the core elements of the ping sweep market into digestible sections.
-Following an overview of ping sweep, I’ve compiled a list of the top ping sweep software available in 2019.
+Following an overview of ping sweep, I’ve compiled a list of the top ping sweep software available today.
 My list of best ping sweep tools kicks off with SolarWinds® IP Address Manager, which in my view is the best combination IPAM and ping sweep tool on the market.

 Understanding Ping and Ping Sweep